Devising and Detecting Phishing: Large Language Models vs. Smaller Human Models: Experiments

-\paragraph{Personalized using the V-Triad.} The V-Triad emails were created in accordance with the V-Triad's best practices, presented in Section \ref{related-work}. \textit{Credibility} was met by adding a logo to the email, shortening the content, and cleaning up the language. \textit{Compatibility} was met by addressing the students' university and capturing a relevant brand that many of them showed interest in, as well as including the participant's name. \textit{Customizability} was met by including common email features such as the unsubscribe link and a button for claiming the gift card.
+\paragraph{Personalization using the V-Triad} The V-Triad emails were created in accordance with the V-Triad's best practices, presented in Section \ref{related-work}. \textit{Credibility} was met by adding a logo to the email, shortening the content, and cleaning up the language. \textit{Compatibility} was met by addressing the students' university and capturing a relevant brand that many of them showed interest in, as well as including the participant's name. \textit{Customizability} was met by including common email features such as the unsubscribe link and a button for claiming the gift card.
 Figure \ref{email_example_V-Triad} displays the V-Triad email.

-\paragraph{Personalized using GPT and the V-Triad.} In the combined approach, best practices from the V-Triad were used to enhance the quality of the email created by GPT.
-The email's credibility was enhanced by adding a logo to the email and trying several queries and email lengths until a combination with high linguistic quality was met.
-Relevancy was enhanced by iterating through more queries than the GPT email until the email clearly included information about the participant (Harvard student) and the relevant brand (Starbucks gift card).
-The final query was \textit{"Create an email offering a \$25 gift card for Harvard Students to Starbucks, with a link for them to access the QR code, in no more than 150 words"}.
+\paragraph{Personalization using GPT and the V-Triad} In the combined approach, best practices from the V-Triad were used to enhance the quality of the email created by GPT.
+The email's credibility was enhanced by adding a logo and trying several queries and email lengths until a combination with high linguistic quality was met.
+Relevancy was enhanced by iterating through more queries than the GPT email until the email clearly included information about the participant (such as correct university affiliation) and the relevant brand (Starbucks gift card).
+The final query was \textit{"Create an email offering a \$25 gift card for \textit{``university name''} Students to Starbucks, with a link for them to access the QR code, in no more than 150 words"}.
 Figure \ref{email_example_V-Triad+GPT} displays the email created using GPT and the V-Triad email.

 A footer was added to the bottom of all emails explaining that the content was not sent from Starbucks but originated from the research study.
 Moreover, if any participant pressed the link, they were immediately shown a debriefing explaining that the email was not sent from Starbucks but belonged to the research project and said that the student would receive their gift card as part of the research study.
 The footer is shown in Figure \ref{Footer}.